 LD 1340 An Act to Establish the Municipal Stream Crossing Fund (Sponsored by President Daughtry of Cumberland Cty.)

-This bill establishes the Municipal Stream Crossing Fund to issue grants to eligible project sponsors to upgrade or replace culverts on municipal roads.
-Eligible sponsors include local governments, municipal conservation commissions, soil and water conservation districts and private nonprofit organizations.
-In awarding the grants, the Maine Department of Transportation must consider: (1) impact on native brook trout and sea-run fish restoration; (2) extent to which the project meets Department of Environmental Protection design standards; (3) degree of the project's urgency; (4) expected impact on reducing frequency or severity of flooding; and (5) extent to which the project is an efficient and cost-effective investment.
-The bill also provides that rules adopted to implement the program are routine technical.
+Enacted; PL 2025, c.
+162 native brook trout and sea-run fish restoration; (2) extent to which the project meets the state's 100-year flood standards; (3) project's urgency; (4) expected impact on reducing frequency or severity of flooding and improving stormwater management; and (5) extent to which the project is an efficient and cost-effective investment.
+The act also stipulates that the grants cannot be used to cover all the costs associated with the project or on a state or private road.